ktaka-ccmp/google-oauth2-example/Detailed.md

 ### restapi/backend/GIStoken.py

-The GIStoken.py provides authentication backend functions to verify the credential and create the user if it does not yet exist.
+The [GIStoken.py](google-oauth-01/backend/restapi/backend/GIStoken.py) provides authentication backend functions to verify the credential and create the user if it does not yet exist.

-The id_token.verify_oauth2_token function called form VerifyToken, is to verify token in the way that is suggested by [this](https://developers.google.com/identity/gsi/web/guides/verify-google-id-token).
+The id_token.verify_oauth2_token function called form VerifyToken, is to [verify token as follows](https://github.com/googleapis/google-auth-library-python/blob/main/google/auth/jwt.py#L215):
+* Verify the signature of the JWT with Google's certificate.
+* Verify aud: is the same as the client\_id we obtained from [Google APIs console](https://console.cloud.google.com/apis/credentials).
+* Verify "now" is in between the issue and the expiration date.

 ~~~
 import json